 All of this can be time-consuming and even more important, costly to produce.
-So where can you turn to find engaging content that is not going to not going to break the bank to produce?
+So, where can you turn to find engaging content that will not break the bank to produce?
 Your community.
 This is where smart marketers are reaping the benefits of engaging with their customers and taking advantage of user-generated content (UGC).

 What is User-Generated Content?

-User-Generated Content (UGC), which can consist of blog or forum comments, product reviews, memes, and videos, is one of the most effective content marketing tactics, more influential than any other media type according to research.
+User-Generated Content (UGC), consisting of blog or forum comments, product reviews, memes, and videos, is one of the most effective content marketing tactics, more influential than any other media type according to research.